 Having been an actress (as well as a crafter) for the past 43 years (heck!) this is a quote that resonates with me.
 I spent five happy years in The Royal Shakespeare Company, working in both Stratford and London, and I believe music plays a huge part in our remembrances of romantic times gone by.
 (Kissing Kelvin in Grimsby, aged 15, whilst Diana Ross crooned ‘Touch Me in the Morning” is something I will never forget…!)

-So when I was brainstorming ideas for DIY weddings, I wanted to make a statement centrepiece.
+So when I was brainstorming ideas for DIY weddings, I wanted to make a statement centerpiece.
 Maybe something to grace the top table, either pinned on it or hung above.
-I love upcycling sheet music, so after finding some in my bottomless drawer of ‘bits and bobs that will come in useful one day’, I started rolling it up into cones and assembling them into a starburst shape.
+I love upcycling sheet music, so after finding some in my bottomless drawer of ‘random items that will come in useful one day’, I started rolling it up into cones and assembling them into a starburst shape.
 It looked okay but not particularly bridal, so a quick perusal of the web yielded some more sheet music devoted to weddings and lurve – just the ticket!

 Titles such as ‘The Power of Love’, ‘The Bridal March’, ‘This Magic Moment’ and ‘I Will Always Love You’ made for more romantically-themed cones.
 With the addition of some silver bling and a few Create & Craft red flowers, it was good to go.
 Here Comes the Bride…!